Peter Maximoff: Appearances

 "I have learned that he's my father at this point ...
 It's like an adoptive child or any kind of child who has a strange father trying to ...
 He knows who he is now so he is trying to find him.
 He's been searching for him.
 It's been 10 years and he hasn't found him and then something happens".

 Peters also makes a brief cameo appearance as Maximoff in the live-action film Deadpool 2 (2018), along with other team members from Apocalypse.

 In Dark Phoenix, Peters described the character as more mature and subdued in the film, being focused on using his abilities for good as a member of the X-Men.

+In a January 2026 interview, Peters expressed interest in returning to the role in a more grounded fashion in the multiverse storyline of Avengers: Doomsday.

 Fictional character biography

 Early life

 Maximoff and his two sisters were raised by his mother, with Maximoff never having met his father.
 As a teenager, he uses his super speed to steal things.